-AFEI’s Predecessor- the CALS Industry Steering Group
+AFEI’s Predecessor: the U.S. CALS Industry Steering Group

-In 1985 the U.S. CALS Industry Steering Group (ISG) was formed at the request of OSD.
-Volunteers from the private and public sector teamed with government logisticians and acquisition managers in order to implement business process improvements in the areas of data information digitization.
-The initial role of the ISG was to advise the Defense Department on the selection of commercial standards to enable data exchange among dissimilar systems.
+In 1985, ISG was formed at the request of OSD.
+Volunteers from the private and public sectors teamed with government logisticians and acquisition managers in order to implement business process improvements in the area of data information digitization.
+The initial role of ISG was to advise DoD on the selection of commercial standards to enable data exchange among dissimilar systems.

 CALS was a seminal concept for the information process and data management operations of business enterprises.
 Under the umbrella of the CALS initiative, successes were achieved in the transition from paper-intensive business processes to more integrated modes of operation across the enterprise.
 The operative term for CALS proliferation is "create data once, use it many times."
-In October 1998 the ISG was restructured as an association focused on Enterprise Integration.
+In October 1998, ISG was restructured as an association focused on Enterprise Integration.

-CALS was initiated in September of 1985 when the Deputy Secretary of Defense issued a statement to the secretaries of the military departments approving recommendations of a DOD/Industry Task Force on CALS.
+CALS was initiated in September 1985 when the Deputy Secretary of Defense issued a statement to the secretaries of the military departments approving recommendations of a DoD/Industry Task Force on CALS.
 These recommendations were designed to achieve major improvements in weapon systems design by improving accuracy, timeliness, and use of technical information.

 As a result of the 1985 recommendations, a strategy was initiated to address these improvements and to move from the current paper-intensive process to an automated and integrated mode of operation.

-The DOD components were directed to establish plans to acquire, process and use technical information in digital form.
-Each was instructed to begin developing their acquisition strategies for new starts, developments and modification programs for their major weapon systems.
+The DoD components were directed to establish plans to acquire, process, and use technical information in digital form.
+Each was instructed to begin developing their acquisition strategies for new starts, developments, and modification programs for their major weapon systems.

-Additional stimulus was provided in August 1988 when the Deputy Secretary of Defense issued another memorandum to the Secretaries of the Military Departments stating that major steps had been taken toward routine contractual implementation of CALS throughout DOD and industry.
+Additional stimulus was provided in August 1988 when the Deputy Secretary of Defense issued another memorandum to the secretaries of the military departments stating that major steps had been taken toward routine contractual implementation of CALS throughout DoD and industry.

-This second memorandum upheld the issuance of CALS military standards for delivery and access to technical data in digital form for weapon systems that started development in fiscal year 1989 or later.
+This second memorandum upheld the issuance of CALS military standards for delivery and access to technical data in a digital form for weapon systems that started development in fiscal year 1989 or later.
 CALS pilot programs were subsequently set up for the A-12, ATF, V-22, and LHX aircraft, and for the SSN-21 submarine.